Homework Suggestions After Cat FHO, Femoral Head Ostectomy (Removing the Ball off the Femur at the Hip Joint)

 So What Do I Do?

-Some cats are accustomed to going on walks, even leash walks, with owners, and if your cat is one of them, then the standard foundation-building homework I write for canines may be followed for cats as well.
-You may want to try to implement that homework even if you have not previously “walked” your cat.
+Some cats like going on leash walks with their peeps, and if your cat is one of them, then you may follow the standard foundation-building homework I write for canines.
+You may want to try to carry out that homework even if you have not previously “walked” your cat on a leash, either inside or outside.
 Please use a harness to introduce this walking activity.
 If your cat is one of those “paralyzed” cats in a harness, then perhaps regular walking won’t work as soon as I’d like it to.
-Up to you; play around with it, but again, don’t get into a wrestling match with your post-surgical cat.
+It’s up to you; play around with it, but again, don’t get into a wrestling match with your post-surgical cat.

-During the first two weeks especially, we want your cat to walk and stretch and use their operated leg in a natural, yet controlled manner and with moderate to slow movements.
-Any walking is fine, i.e., to the litter box, to food and water, but pouncing, jumping and dashing are to be avoided altogether or as much as possible.
+During the first two weeks especially, we want your cat to walk and stretch and use their operated leg in a natural, yet controlled way and with moderate to slow movements.
+Any walking is fine, i.e., to the litter box, to food and water, but avoid pouncing, jumping and dashing altogether or as much as possible.

-If your cat is using the leg fairly well a day or two after surgery, then I encourage you to slowly increase the time of consistent leg use and otherwise start some structured walking at five days after surgery.
+If your cat is using the leg pretty well a day or two after surgery, then I urge you to slowly increase the time of consistent leg use and otherwise start some structured walking at five days after surgery.

-Some cats will follow a string or feather, etc…pulled slowly across the floor, and this method may be used if your cat will walk sluggishly.
-However, many cats will wait for distance and then pounce on the string or feather, so use your knowledge of your cat to act as wisely as possible.
+Some cats will follow a string or feather, etc…pulled slowly across the floor, and you may only use this method if your cat will walk sluggishly.
+Again, slow, progressive, tissue-building exercise…no pouncing now.
+Many cats will wait for distance between themselves and the item and then pounce on the string or feather, so use your knowledge of your cat to make good choices.
 No pouncing until after six weeks or more, depending on rate of recovery.
+Never less time.

 The Goal –

-The goal is to encourage enough continual, weight-bearing leg use so as to create a callous of scar tissue within the compartment where the top of the femur now rides.
+The goal is to encourage enough continual, weight-bearing leg use to create a callous of scar tissue within the compartment where the top of the femur bone now rides.
 This is very much like the callous that forms on your own sit bones as you become accustomed to riding a bicycle or sitting in a horse’s saddle.
-This is much like the callous that forms after someone has a mastectomy and receives implants.
 Get the idea?

 Too much activity and/or abrupt, jumping movements could tear up the scar tissue we want to form and instead create more “bad” scarring from the new damage.
 Eventually, with too much activity, there could be a bulk of scar tissue and increased pain from that.